 It is perhaps the Age of Inversion.
 The weights have gone the other way.
 Globalization, big G, or small g, or just corporate speak, has not gone away, but the value of local is higher.
 Back is the local expert, the local grocery and the local travel agent.
 Maybe, even, the local bookshop, dare I say, that has more than books.

 Top leadership is weaker than we care to believe.
 But this is such a sinful admission that nobody dares to say it.
 Top leadership is progressively less powerful; grassroots-anything has great traction.
-The bottom has power: in the street, in the political campaigning, in the health care system, in the peer-to-peer associations.
+The bottom has power: in the street, in political campaigning, in the health care system, in the peer-to-peer associations.
 The business organization is next.
 Employee activism is not employees giving positive messages about their companies.
 This is a prostitution of the word activism.
 And it is sad when I see it used as a mere employee with a megaphone.
-Employee activism is employees taking charge and being more and more self-managed, not necessarily the fundamentalist, extreme way.
-If you don’t have a percentage of your workforce self-managed, even small, you are not listening.
+Employee activism is employees taking charge and being more and more self-managed, not necessarily in the fundamentalist, extreme way.
+If you don’t have a percentage of your workforce self-managed, even a little, you are not listening.

 ‘Management’ is literally upside down and looking for new ways of doing things, more devolved, more bottom up, more self-managed, more autonomous.
-Old words such as as empowerment, delegation and ‘ownership’ are so incredibly tired that they have lost their meaning.
+Old words such as empowerment, delegation and ‘ownership’ are so incredibly tired that they have lost their meaning.
 They need a break, perhaps a long break, perhaps retirement.

 I am not worried about the super-digitalization-super-transformation taking away jobs for the robots.
 I am worried about humans thinking that the answers are more skilling of the last Century, or this one, a la Big Business School.

-We all are very grateful for your contributions.
+We are all very grateful for your contributions.
 Enjoy the freedom.
-Well deserved.
+Well-deserved.
 We’ll call you if we need you.
 We are busy here figuring out how to look at the world upside down.